Z323323/Euler-Totient-function-multiplicativity-proof/README.md

 $->$<br>
 $\phi(10) = 4$

 This is easily formalizable because for all pair of primes $m, n$, their multiplication will be the only element considered twice.
+It's also worth noting that the previous removal can be easily considered an addition, that is, if we follow the previous picture structure, we can see that $10$ will be removed twice if we consider the removal of the rightmost column and lowest line (which was my initial intuition).
+Indeed

+$5 \cdot 2 - (5 + 2 - 1) = 5 \cdot 2 - 5 - 2 + 1$

 </p>